Pope Sixtus V: Contraception, abortion, and adultery

 Sixtus extended the penalty of excommunication relating to the Roman Catholic Church's teaching on contraception and on abortion.
 While the Church taught that abortion and contraception were gravely sinful actions, it did not apply to all mortal sins the additional penalty of excommunication.

-Some theologians argued that only after proof of the "quickening" (when the mother can feel the fetus's movement in her womb, usually about 20 weeks into gestation) that there was incontrovertible evidence that ensoulment had already occurred.
+Some theologians argued that only after proof of the "quickening" (when the mother can feel the fetus's movement in her womb, usually about 20 weeks into gestation) was there incontrovertible evidence that ensoulment had already occurred.
 Until Sixtus V, canon lawyers had applied the code from Gratian whereby excommunications were only given to abortions after the quickening.
 In 1588 the pope issued a papal bull, Effraenatam or Effrenatam ("Without Restraint"), which declared that the canonical penalty of excommunication would be levied for any form of contraception and for abortions at any stage in fetal development.
 The reasoning on the latter would be that the soul of the unborn child would be denied Heaven.

 Sixtus also attempted in 1586 to introduce into the secular law in Rome the Old Testament penalty for adultery, which is death.
 The measure ultimately failed.

 Death and legacy

 About 5,000 bandits were executed by Sixtus V in the five years before his death in 1590, but there were reputedly 27,000 more at liberty throughout Central Italy.

 As Sixtus V lay on his deathbed, he was loathed by his political subjects, but history has recognized him as one of the most important popes.
 On the negative side, he could be impulsive, obstinate, severe, and autocratic.
 On the positive side, he was open to large ideas and threw himself into his undertakings with energy and determination; this often led to success.
 His pontificate saw great enterprises and great achievements.

-The pope became ill with a fever on 24 August which intensified the following day.
+The pope became ill with a fever on 24 August, which intensified the following day.
 Sixtus V died on 27 August 1590.